sonyal/FitnessTracker/README.md

     - Created 4 tests to test for the input functionality

 ### John Blanco (16%)
+-Sprint 2:
+    - Separated workout tutorial pages into their own HTML files strength.html, cardio.html, and flex.html.
+    - Wrote instructions for each exercise listed within our workout tutorial pages.
+    - Embedded video into each exercise listed within our workout tutorial pages.
+    - Ensured the tutorial pages played well with Flask.
+    - README documentation writing, reviewing, and editing.
+-Sprint 1:
     - Static webpages for exercise Tutorials
     - Merging with Tutorial search functionality
     - README documentation writing, reviewing, and editing.

 ### Sonya Lew (16%)
 - Designed homepage